Mohd-Arshiyan/Sales-Tracker-Dashboard/README.md

 - Who are the topmost customers?
 - What are the quaterly sales trends?
 - Which regions/states are generating the most revenue?
+  ## 📌 Objective

+To create an intuitive and visually appealing dashboard that:
+- Tracks total sales, profit, and quantity sold
+- Identifies top-selling products and best-performing states
+- Analyzes payment mode preferences
+- Provides month-wise and category-wise insights
   ## 📂 Project Structure
   📁 e-commerce-sales-dashboard